 A two-stage sample design is used.
 This comprises a first-stage sample of 2 600 blocks (or small areas) selected at county level to proportionately represent eight strata reflecting population density.
 Each block selected contains, on average, 75 dwellings and the sample of blocks is fixed for a period of about five years.
 In the second stage of sampling, each block is split into rotation groups each containing 15 households.
-Each quarter one rotation group from within a given block is surveyed to give a total quarterly design sample of 39 000 households which equates to 3 000 households interviewed every week of the quarter.
-This design is based on a field force of 152 interviewers interviewing on average 20 households per week over the 13 weeks.
+Each quarter one rotation group from within a given block is surveyed to give a total quarterly design sample of 39 000 households, representing about 3% of the Irish households.
 The level of achieved sample however has varied over time as a consequence of the varying number of interviewers which are available as well as the achieved response rate.